-However, despite its recognized importance, particularly in economic models of the family and of intergeneral transfers, genetic altruism not been systematically studied as a determinant of economic behavior.
-The operation of genetic selection could be very indirect.
-Thus, the acquisition of language, the exploitation of comparative advantage, the formation of successful defences against mauraders and disease, and a disposition to "fair play" that reduces interpersonal conflict, may all arise from the selective advantage to group traits that promote sociality.
+The principles of selection and genetic altruism infuse classical economics.
+However, despite their recognized importance, particularly in economic models of the family and of intergenerational transfers, they were not systematically studied as determinants of economic behavior; see Becker (1976), Koszegi (2004).
+The operation of genetic selection in promoting a disposition toward altruism could be very indirect.
+Thus, the acquisition of language, the exploitation of comparative advantage, the formation of successful defenses against marauders and disease, and a disposition to "fair play" that reduces interpersonal conflict, may all arise from the selective advantage to group traits that promote sociality.
 Then altruistic behavior, including gifts to unrelated individuals with no possibility of personal gain, might be explainable as an indirect consequence of genetic self-interest.
-If so, the center of the original utilitiarian concept of relentless pursuit of pleasure could still hold, with group selection leading to the real, selfish pleasure we get from altruism to family and kin.
+If so, the center of the original utilitiarian concept of relentless pursuit of pleasure could still hold, with group selection leading to the real, selfish pleasure we get from altruism.

 Paul Samuelson (1994) demonstrated that group selection works if the advantages of altruism are sufficient to offset a Gresham's law of individual selection, in which altruistic traits are driven out by antagonistic selfish traits.

-However, experimental studies of altruistic punishment collected and carefully interpreted by Ernst Fehr (2003) suggest that evolutionary pressure for group selection is not consistent enough, and the costs of altruistic punishment in large groups are too high, to explain the pervasive and distinguishing level of altruism in large human groups.
+However, experimental studies of altruistic punishment collected and carefully interpreted by Ernst Fehr and colleagues (2002, 2005) suggest that evolutionary pressure for group selection is not consistent enough, and the costs of altruistic punishment in large groups are too high, to explain the pervasive and distinguishing level of altruism in large human groups.
 His conclusion is that human altruism is a mystery that selfish genes and selection cannot fully explain, something about our wiring that may not fit the notion of utility calibrated to experience pleasure from genetic survival.
-What is important for a discussion of the measurement of well-being is to understand that whatever its roots, our perceptions of the well-being of others do affect our own behavior and well-being, in ways that may be simply explained by genetic altruism and group selection.
+What is important for a discussion of the measurement of well-being is to understand that whatever its roots, our perceptions of the well-being of others do affect our own behavior and well-being, in ways that may be explained in part by genetic altruism and group selection even if other causes are buried deeper in the human makeup; see Zamagni (1995).

-VI.3.
+VII.3.
 Sensation and Neuroeconomics.
 Brain science offers a new frontier for consumer measurements, through identification of reward structures and neurotransmitters in the brain, and study of the impact of choice problems on the brain in the presence of experimental treatments.
 Brain measurements include maps of energy consumption (fMRI and PET tomography), electrochemistry (probes, peptides, and radionucleides), and physical intervention (gene manipulation, structural manipulation in animals, and natural experiments in brain-damaged humans).
 In tandem with behavior intervention (manipulation of the choice environment, measurement of response), brain measurements provide information on the cognitive processing structure, perceptions, and sensations associated with choice.
-They fall short of Edgeworth's wistful call for a hedinometer to measure pleasure, but they provide some of its functions and some insight into the sensations that economists call utility.
+They fall considerably short of Edgeworth's wistful call for a hedinometer to measure pleasure, but they provide some functionality and insight into the sensations that economists call utility.